The Gabba: Soccer

 In the early 1900s, the Gabba hosted numerous matches between Australia and various touring nations.
 During the 1950s and 1960s the Gabba hosted soccer matches for English first division and Scottish clubs including Blackpool FC, Everton FC, Manchester United and Heart of Midlothian F.C.
 The Chinese and South African national teams also played at the ground.
 During the 2000 Summer Olympics, the Gabba hosted association football group games.

 Rugby league

 On 8 May 1909, the first match of rugby league was played in Brisbane at the Gabba.
 Norths played against Souths before a handful of spectators at the ground.
+Brisbane Rugby League games continued to be played occasionally at The Gabba until 1957.

 The Gabba hosted its first rugby league Test match on 26 June 1909, when Australia defeated New Zealand Māori 16–13.

-The Queensland Rugby league team hosted a match of the 1953 American All Stars tour of Australia and New Zealand at the Brisbane Cricket Ground.

-The Kangaroos continued to play Tests at this venue until 1956, and a ground record crowd of 47,800 people saw Australia play Great Britain in 1954.
-From 1932 to 1959 the Gabba was also used to host interstate matches and International Rugby League Finals from 1909 – 2003.

-In 2023, The Gabba will play host to three Brisbane Broncos matches while their regular home ground Suncorp Stadium is unavailable due to the 2023 FIFA Women's World Cup.

 Rugby league test matches

 The Gabba hosted 11 rugby league test matches between 1912 and 1956.